kevintyll/resque_manager/README.markdown

 you edit your schedule.

 You can also create different schedules on different servers in your farm.
-You specify the IP address you want to scheduled job to run on, and it will add the job to the schedule on that server.
+You specify the IP address you want to schedule a job to run on, and it will add the job to the schedule on that server.
 You can also start and stop the scheduler on each server from the Schedule tab.

 ![Resque Scheduler](http://img.skitch.com/20100308-quccysfiwtgubpw286ka2enr9m.png)